tymyrddin/green/source/index.rst

-The green team focuses on the larger environment, both technical and human, on documenting what happens and understanding the unseen logic of the forest, bottom-up and top-down, with intent of creating human-readable threat modelling, for providing people with choices.
+The green team focuses on the larger environment, both technical and human, on documenting what happens and understanding the unseen logic of the forest, bottom-up and top-down, with intent of creating human-readable writeups for improving communication, lowering thresholds for participation, and providing people with well-understood choices.

 These are some writeups made on our journeys in a digital landscape formed by nature's own processes and humanoid activities and neglect throughout decades.